-Beta diversity is one of the most important indicators of biodiversity (Anderson et al., 2011; Mittelbach & McGill, 2019).
-In essence, beta diversity aims to measure the diversity of between-community components, or the number of effective communities.
+Beta diversity is one of the most important measures of biodiversity (Anderson et al., 2011; Mittelbach & McGill, 2019).
+In essence, beta diversity aims to measure the diversity of betweencommunity components, or the number of effective communities.
 It serves as a bridge connecting ecological phenomena from local to regional scales.
+To maintain consistency with existing literature, we use the terms 'community' and 'site' interchangeably throughout this paper.
 Unfortunately, it remains one of the most debated concepts in biodiversity research.
-Since the concept was conceived in the mid-20th Century (Whittaker, 1960, 1972), researchers have come up with a long list of measures (reviewed in Anderson et al. 2011 and Scheiner 2019).
-Some recent notable measures include Hill numbers (Jost, 2007; Ohlmann et al., 2019), $\beta$ -deviation (Kraft et al., 2011; Xing & He, 2021a), turnovernestedness decomposition (Baselga, 2012; Legendre, 2014), and variance of community composition matrix (Legendre & De Cáceres, 2013).
+Since the concept was conceived in the mid-20th Century (Whittaker, 1960, 1972), researchers have come up with a long list of measures (reviewed in Anderson et al. 2011).
+Some recent notable measures include Hill numbers (Jost, 2007; Ohlmann et al., 2019), β -deviation (Kraft et al., 2011; Xing & He, 2021), turnover-nestedness decomposition (Baselga, 2012; Legendre, 2014), and variance of community composition matrix (Legendre & De Cáceres, 2013).
 Importantly, although these measures focus on different aspects of beta diversity, most of them obey the same set of mathematical axioms (Legendre & De Cáceres, 2013).
 However, some of these axioms may not align with the key ecological intuition on what beta diversity should be.